SAIKIRANN226/Aws-DevOps-Notes/Interview_Questions.md

 - Clone: Downloads a repository to your local machine to start development.

 ### How can you revert a commit that has already been pushed to a shared branch ?
-git revert <commit_hash>
+git revert <commit_id>

-### What are GitHub Actions, and how have you used them ?
+### What are GitHub Actions ?
-- GitHub Actions is a CI/CD tool that automates workflows on GitHub (Build, Test, Deploy).
-- Example: Automating code build and deployment to AWS S3 or EC2 on push or pull request events.
+No we dint used Github actions, we used Jenkins as CICD tool.

 ### How do you check disk usage on a Linux server ?
 df -hT

-### How do you check the currently running processes and resource usage ?
+### How do you check the current running processes and resource usage ?
-top ; ps -ef ; free -h
+By using top, ps -ef, free -h, commands.

 ### Explain the difference between cron and at ?
-- cron: Schedules recurring jobs (Daily backups)
-- at: Schedules a one-time job (Run a script tomorrow at 2 PM)
+- cron is used to schedules for daily backups, while 'at' will schedules a one time job (Run a script tomorrow at 2 PM)

-### How do you find which process is using a particular port ?
-netstat -lntp

 ### What is the difference between Symlink and Hardlink ?
-- Hard link: Points directly to file inode (Memory location, its a number) in hard disk.
-File data exists even if original is deleted.
 - Symlink: Points to file path.
 Becomes broken if original is deleted.

-### How would you monitor logs on a Linux server in real-time ?
-tail -f /var/log/syslog
+- Hard link Points directly to file inode (Memory location, its a number) in hard disk.
+File data exists even if original is deleted.

 ### How do you manage services in Linux (Start, Stop, Restart) ?
 - systemctl start <service>